 - fee-paying Government of Jersey schools

-The Jersey Curriculum is designed to ensure children and young people grow and learn as well educated citizens of our Island and the world.
-The curriculum is based on the National Curriculum in England, and adapted to reflect the Island’s unique heritage and environment, and the needs of the local economy.
+The Jersey Curriculum is designed to ensure children and young people grow and learn as well-educated citizens of our Island and the world.
+The curriculum is based on the National Curriculum in England but adapted to reflect the Island’s unique heritage and environment, and the needs of the local economy.

 Nursery and Reception pupils are assessed using the Jersey Foundation Stage Profile.

 In Years 2 to 6, the progress each pupil makes is assessed by teachers every term, including a CAT test in Year 5.

 Secondary School Level

 - the International Baccalaureate